 Words and Rules, The Ingredients of Language is a truly great book about language and linguistics.
-Steven Pinker, as a professor of psychology and director of the Center for Cognitive Neuroscience at MIT, happily can be taken to represent the best in contemporary linguistics and cognitive science.
+Steven Pinker, as a professor of psychology and director of the Center for Cognitive Neuroscience at MIT, a courageous advocate of free speech, and husband of philosopher Rebecca Newberger Goldstein, happily can be taken to represent the best in contemporary linguistics and cognitive science.
 An earlier book, The Language Instinct, How the Mind Creates Language [William Morrow and Company, 1994], was already an excellent introduction to the best of recent thinking and discoveries about language, but Words and Rules is something a little different, both an accessible presentation of its results and a thorough argument for the thesis productive of those results.
 This is a genuine scientific monograph that is nevertheless discursive and intelligible to the non-specialist.

 The thesis is a simple one, that grammar involves both rote learning ("words") and innate rules ("rules").
 As a disciple of Noam Chomsky, it is not surprising that Pinker subscribes to the "universal grammar" of innate rules.
 But Pinker is a critical disciple of Chomsky and qualifies his support.
 Whereas Chomsky had simply announced that the Rationalists were right in the classical philosophical debate about knowledge, Pinker allows that both Rationalists and Empiricists were right: Grammar has an innate component and an empirical component.
 This sensible compromise would be no surprise to Kant, who himself was neither pure Rationalist nor pure Empiricist.
 Kant famously said, "Thoughts without content are empty; intuitions without concepts are blind" [Critique of Pure Reason, first edition p.51].
 Pinker's thesis is thus of great interest here, as tending to support a Kantian construction of knowledge.